Steevel/DSA-Assignment-Solutions/Day 9 Solutions.md

 ### Space and Time Complexity

-- TC: O(n) - because we will be going thorough n natural numbers
+- TC: O(log P) - because at each recursive call the power is halved
-- SC: O(n) - because we are making n recursive calls
+- SC: O(log P) - because at each recursive call the power is halved

 ---